All Natural Disinfecting Mouthwash for Your Tongue

-What’s the best way to disinfect the tongue?
+What’s the best way to disinfect your tongue?

-- Put a little toothpaste on the toothbrush and start brushing your tongue from front to back.
-Rinse using room temperature water.
+Firstly, put a little toothpaste on the toothbrush and start brushing your tongue from front to back.
+Then, rinse using room temperature water.

 To finish, clean your mouth with an antibacterial mouthwash for one to two minutes.
 This last product will eliminate any microscopic germs that remain after the first two steps.